 Wrath pushed the door aside and entered the outdoors.
 The soil was cool and muddy.
 The air refreshed and promising new beginnings.
 His bare feet met the soil and drove him through the forest.
 Although he had food in mind, he somehow ended up by the lake.

-He then became aware of his thoughts.
-He had been thinking of the girl the entire trip.
-Wrath growled agitatedly and stripped himself free of his single piece of clothing.
+Realizing that he had been thinking of the girl the entire trip, he growled agitatedly and stripped free of his single piece of clothing.

 The water was chilly, rebellious of the sun’s dictating rays.
 But Wrath didn’t mind this.
 The temperature cooled the storm in him which had been swirling for endless years.
 The peace lasted seconds but these sweet moments were his most treasured possession.